vdhamer/Photo-Club-Hub/.github/README.md

 <details><Summary>Level 2 fields (click to expand)</Summary></p>

 - **Mandatory** fields
     - `club` is the same as one object/record in the OrganizationList.
-It documents the club that the MemberList is for.
+It indicates the club that the `Level 2` list describes.
         - the `town` and `fullName` fields are required.
         - `town` and `fullName` must exactly match the corresponding fields in the OrganizationList.json file.
     - `members` is a container for one or more member records.
 Technically these correspond to the `MemberPortfolio` class in the database.
 - **Optional** fields
     - `club`
         - a club's `nickName`, `latitude`, `longitude`, and `website` can overrule the corresponding OrganizationList fields if needed.</p>
-        - the `memberList` field can be provided, but it's value is generally overruled by the OrganizationList's "memberList" value.
+        - the `level2URL` field can be provided, but it's value is generally overruled by the OrganizationList's `level2URL` value.
     - `members`
         - `givenName`, `infixName` and `familyName` are used to uniquely identify the photographer.
         - `infixName` will often be empty.
 It enables correctly sorting European surnames: "van Aalst" sorts like "Aalst".